A Letter From The Insurance Company: Reservation of Rights, Denial of Coverage & Non-Waiver Agreements

 What is a Reservation of Rights Letter?

-A reservation of rights letter is a document from your insurance company that explains various reasons why the insurer might not cover a certain claim.
+A reservation of rights letter is a document from your insurance company explaining various reasons the insurer may not cover a certain claim.

-When you purchase homeowners insurance, property insurance, or business owners insurance, you expect your insurance company to cover certain situations.
-You pay a premium to your insurance company.
-In exchange, the insurance company guarantees certain coverage for certain situations.
+When you buy homeowners insurance, property insurance, or business owners insurance, you expect your insurer to cover certain situations.
+You pay your premiums, and your insurer covers you against unexpected damages.

-A reservation of rights letter essentially allows the insurance company to protect themselves if they decide not to cover their claim.
-The insurance company is sending a letter “reserving” its “rights” to deny your claim in certain situations.
+Today, however, a growing number of insurers attempt to absolve themselves of that liability by sending a “reservation of rights” letter.
+This letter effectively allows the insurer to protect themselves if they decide not to cover your claim.
+The letter “reserves” the insurer’s “rights” to deny your claim in certain situations.

-Why do insurance companies do this?
-How is this legal?
+How can an insurance company do this?
+How is this letter legal?

-Well, an insurance company that acknowledges coverage today must pay any eventual settlement or judgement in the future.
-If the insurance company admits or implies that a claim is covered, they can be estopped from denying coverage later.
+An insurance company that acknowledges coverage today must pay an eventual settlement or judgment in the future.
+If the insurer admits or implies a claim is covered, they can be estopped from denying coverage in the future.

-In other words, if the insurance company sends a reservation of rights letter today, it can help them avoid making a huge payout in the future if they determine some or all coverage for the claim losses does not apply.
-If they don’t send a letter today, then they may be required to cover a wider range of situations.
+• If the insurer sends a reservation of rights letter today, it can help them avoid making a huge payout in the future if they determine some or all coverage for the claim losses do not apply.

 What’s Included on a Reservation of Rights Letter?

-Generally, a reservation of rights letter will include various conditions that would cause your insurance company to deny or reduce your claim.
+A reservation of rights letter typically includes certain conditions that would cause your insurer to deny your claim.

-“Alpha Insurance Company will continue to handle your claim even though a coverage question exists.
+Omega Mutual Insurance Company will continue to handle your claim even though a coverage question exists.
 However, no act of any company representative while investigating or negotiating the settlement of this claim or defending a lawsuit shall be construed as waiving any of our rights.
-Alpha Insurance Company reserves the right, under the terms of your insurance policy, to deny coverage to you or anyone claiming coverage under the policy.
+Omega Mutual Insurance Company reserves the right, per the terms of your insurance policy, to deny coverage to your or anyone claiming coverage under the policy.
 There may be other reasons why coverage does not apply.
-Alpha Insurance Company does not waive its right to deny coverage for any other valid reason which may arise.”
+Omega Mutual Insurance Company does not waive its right to deny coverage for any other valid reason which may arise.

 Don’t Panic When You Receive a Reservation of Rights Letter

-Insurance companies might want you to panic when you receive a reservation of rights letter.
-They may want you to feel uncomfortable, or to make innocent policyholders feel like they’re committing fraud.
+In fact, insurers might often want you to panic when you receive a reservation of rights letter.
+They may want you to feel uncomfortable, or might want innocent policyholders to feel like they’re committing fraud.
+It can reduce the value of your claim, cause you to reveal more information than necessary, and ultimately reduce liability for the insurer.

-Why Would the Insurance Company Send a Reservation of Rights Letter?
+Why Would Insurers Send a Reservation of Rights Letter?

-Some insurance companies send a reservation of rights letter before processing virtually any claim.
-Generally, however, reservation of rights letters are exclusively sent after specific actions have taken place:
+Some insurers send a reservation of rights letter before processing virtually any claim.
+Other insurers only send reservation of rights letters for suspicious claims.

-You Declined to Sign a Non-Waiver Agreement: If you decline to sign a non-waiver agreement, then your insurer may issue a reservation of rights letter.
+• You Declined to Sign a Non-Waiver Agreement: Insurers may submit a non-waiver agreement to you after a claim.
+If you don’t sign this agreement, the insurer may issue a reservation of rights letter.

-Essentially, if you compromise the insurance company’s ability to properly investigate your claim, then the insurance company might send a reservation of rights letter to you.
+Essentially, if you have compromised the insurer’s ability to investigate your claim properly, then the insurer could send a reservation of rights letter to you.

 Are Insurance Companies Legally Allowed to Send Reservation of Rights Letters?

-These are all valid concerns.
-This is why reservation of rights letters are controversial.
-Some reservation of rights letter cases have gone before courts.
-In many cases, a court will side with the policyholder.
+These are all valid questions – and they show why reservation of rights letters are controversial.
+In fact, some reservation of rights letter disputes have gone before courts.
+In many cases, courts side with policyholders.

-A court found that the insurer, Mid-Continent, had sent an insufficient reservation of rights letter.
+A court found the insurer, Mid-Continent Casualty Company, had sent an insufficient reservation of rights letter.
+That letter only vaguely explained the reasons the insurer would deny your claim.

-In this case, the reservation of rights letter only vaguely explained the reasons why the insurance company would deny the claim.
-The case established that a “proper reservation of rights” letter provides the insured “with full knowledge of the position of the insurance company.”
-Since the letters sent by Mid-Continent did not meet this standard, Mid-Continent’s reservation of rights letter was seen as insufficient, and they were unable to deny coverage to the policyholder.
+The case established that a proper reservation of rights letter must provide the policyholder “with full knowledge of the position of the insurance company.”
+Because Mid-Continent’s letter didn’t meet the standard, they were unable to deny coverage to the policyholder.

 Calling Something a “Reservation of Rights Letter” Doesn’t Make It One

-As demonstrated in the court case above, an insurance company does not immediately absolve itself of responsibility when it sends you a reservation of rights letter.
-That letter needs to meet certain requirements.
+As demonstrated in the court case above, an insurer doesn’t immediately absolve itself of responsibility when sending a reservation of rights letter; instead, the letter must meet certain requirements.
+Otherwise, it’s just a non-binding piece of paper.

 What is a Denial of Coverage Letter?

-A denial letter from the insurance company is a letter informing the insured individual that their claim is being denied.
+A denial of coverage letter informs the policyholder their claim is being denied.

 • Reservation of Rights Letter